prettysheep-coder/lana-bank/apps/admin-panel/cypress/manuals/users.md

 ### Step 1: Visit the Users Page

-Navigate to the Users page where you can see the list of all users with their roles and permissions.
+Navigate to the Users page where you can see a data table listing all users with their email addresses and roles.

 ![Step 1: Users List](./screenshots/user.cy.ts/1_users_list.png)